citris-uc/OnPoint/README.md

 Keep this structure in mind when you're adding/modifying files in this directory.

+## Technology stack
+* Ruby on Rails web app -
+* Mobile app -
+* Firebase - available at .
+Ask dmitriskj@gmail.com for username/password if you don't know.

 ## Running iOS simulator
 You can run the app in an iOS simulator.
 First, figure out your available options by running `ios-sim showdevicetypes` and then running `ionic run ios --target="iPad-Air" -l -c`